meejah/txtorcon/docs/index.rst

 <https://www.torproject.org/>`_, following `control-spec
 <https://gitweb.torproject.org/torspec.git/blob/HEAD:/control-spec.txt>`_.
-This would be of interest to anyone wishing to write event-based software in Python that talks to a Tor program.
+This would be of interest to anyone wishing to write event-based software in Python that talks to (and/or launches) a Tor program.

+You get real-time access to all state in Tor (circuits, streams, logging, hidden-services) and utilities to launch or connect to running Tor instances (including Tor Browser Bundle).

 There is a `Walkthrough <walkthrough.html>`_ and `HOWTOs <howtos.html>`_.

 The main code is around 2300 lines according to ohcount, or about 5600 lines including tests.
-With **full endpoint support, any endpoint-aware Twisted application can easily use an automatically-launched Tor**.

-With txtorcon installed, you can use ``"onion:"`` port/endpoint strings with any endpoint-aware Twisted program.
+With txtorcon installed, you can use ``"onion:"`` port/endpoint strings with **any endpoint-aware Twisted program**.
 For example, to use Twisted Web to serve your ``~/public_html`` as a hidden service (``-n`` *means don't daemonize and log to stdout*):